boydaihungst/mount.yazi/README.md

 ya pack -a SL-RU/mount
 ```

+Download latest pre-compiled binary here: https://github.com/SL-RU/mmtui/releases

-Clone and build `https://github.com/SL-RU/mmt`, copy the path of the compiled binary `mmt`.
+Or clone and build from source `https://github.com/SL-RU/mmtui`, copy the path of the compiled binary `mmtui`.

 In `~/.config/yazi/keymap.toml` add.
-But make sure that executable mmt is in the $PATH env variable:
+But make sure that executable mmtui is in the $PATH env variable:
 ```
 [[manager.prepend_keymap]]
 on   = "M"